 Get a Ubuntu VPS

 Of course, the first thing will be getting an Ubuntu VPS.
-There are many computing service providers on the market, but DigitalOcean has always been very fast and affordable for me.
-Plus DigitalOcean will provide you $100 for free to be used for two months if you use the link attached.
+There are many computing service providers on the market, but Hostinger has always been very fast and affordable for me.
+Plus Hostinger will provide you with 20% off if you use the link attached.
 Choose a plan that fits best to your python script or project and then create the VPS with a password.
 Make sure that you save the password somewhere safe because this is very important.

 Connect with the VPS

-As soon as you create the VPS, if you are using DigitalOcean then you just click on the Console button on the droplet and the console will pop up.
-Otherwise, if you are using any other hosting provider then you have to install an SSH Client such as Bitvise or Putty to connect with the VPS.
-You can also want the video above to get a graphical understanding of how it’s done.
+As soon as you create the VPS, you have to install an SSH Client such as Bitvise or Putty to connect with the VPS.
+You can also watch the video above to get a graphical understanding of how it’s done.

 Install Python and the packages